RedHatInsights/ccx-notification-service/README.md

-Please look [at detailed schema description](https://redhatinsights.github.io/ccx-notification-service/db-description/) for more details about tables, indexes, and keys.
+Please look [at detailed schema description](https://redhatinsights.github.io/ccx-notification-service/db-description/) for more details about tables, indexes, and keys defined in this database.

 ## Schema description